Murder Is the Best Solution

 - The Scarab in Young Justice lies somewhere between here and comedy (albeit, for a very dark type of humor).
 Whether Blue Beetle is faced with abusive jerks, locked doors, or an old man drinking water, he'll suggest "plasma cannon" to deal with it.
 Sometimes it's funny, but mostly it's scary to see Jamie barely keeping the Scarab in check.
 Especially considering that in at least one dark future, he basically takes over the world.

 Real Life Examples

-Sadly some people are so fed up and frustrated with life they decide to shoot up a mall/school/whatever aside from more rational ways of handling it, going to a psychologist or finding something more constructive to do with their life than mope about life not being fair.
+- Sadly, some people are so fed up and frustrated with life that they decide to shoot up a mall/school/whatever, rather than more rational ways of handling it (like going to a psychologist) or finding something more constructive to do with their life than mope about life not being fair.
 Heck, committing suicide is a more rational response than murdering innocent people unrelated to your own feelings.

 Anime & Manga

 - In Carnival Phantasm, Grail-kun is always happy to help out someone in need by providing them a useful tool.
 Examples include the Hero Creation Kit (a knife, because "He'll become a hero after killing a million people."), the Friendmaker (a knife, so Shinji can "Show [Gilgamesh] who's boss") and the Servant Strengthening Device (a knife, so Kotomine can kill Lancer and summon a better Servant).

 - When Negi has a fight with Asuna in Mahou Sensei Negima!, Chachazero says that Negi should probably apologize to Asuna... but since that's too much of a pain, he should just kill her instead.
 It comes up again later on, as Negi is a Clueless Chick Magnet, and is going to be a total Bishōnen when he hits puberty.
 Chisame points out that "He's going to make a lot of girls cry in the future", and that it might be better for all involved if they just kill him now.